jy0205/Pyramid-Flow/README.md

 export_to_video(frames, "./image_to_video_sample.mp4", fps=24)
 ```

-* CPU offloading: you can inference with **less than 12GB** of GPU memory by adding a `cpu_offloading=True` parameter.
+We also support CPU offloading to allow inference with **less than 12GB** of GPU memory by adding a `cpu_offloading=True` parameter.
 This feature was contributed by [@Ednaordinary](https://github.com/Ednaordinary), see [#23](https://github.com/jy0205/Pyramid-Flow/pull/23) for details.

 ### 3. Multi-GPU Inference

-We also support several strategies for memory-efficient inference:

-* Multi-GPU inference: for users with multiple GPUs, they can leverage sequence parallel to reduce the memory burden on each GPU.
-We provide an inference script [here](https://github.com/jy0205/Pyramid-Flow/blob/main/scripts/inference_multigpu.sh) and hope to get feedback on how much GPU memory it saves.
-Inference with multiple gpus can also greatly reduce the inference time.
-For example, It only needs **2.5 min** to generate a 5s, 768p, 24fps video when using 4 A100 for inference (versus 5.5 min in one A100).
+For users with multiple GPUs, we provide an [inference script](https://github.com/jy0205/Pyramid-Flow/blob/main/scripts/inference_multigpu.sh) that uses sequence parallelism to save memory on each GPU.
+It also brings a big speedup, taking only 2.5 minutes to generate a 5s, 768p, 24fps video on 4 A100 GPUs (vs. 5.5 minutes on a single A100 GPU).

-  > Spoiler: We did not actually use sequence parallel in our training, thanks to the efficient pyramid designs.
-Stay tuned for the training code.

-The detailed usage:

 ```shell
 #!/bin/bash